Tattoos & Tequila: Background

 The album is largely made up of covers of 1970s rock songs, with only a couple of original tracks thrown in: the title track and lead single "Tattoos & Tequila", written by Marti Frederiksen, and "Another Bad Day", written by Nikki Sixx, James Michael and Tracii Guns.
 Neil described the album as having "nothing to do with Motley Crue...
 Tattoos and Tequila is basically my life".

 Tattoos and Tequila was recorded with current Slaughter members Jeff Blando (guitar), Dana Strum (bass) and drummer Zoltan Chaney.

 The album is a soundtrack to the book Vince released in the same year, "Tattoos & Tequila: To Hell and Back with One of Rock's Most Notorious Frontmen".
 Each song on the record corresponds with a chapter in the book.
 The album's title track was released as a single and charted at number 36 on the Billboard Mainstream Rock charts and features a music video.

 As stated in an interview conducted with Nikki Sixx on Sixx Sense radio, the track, "Another Bad Day" was originally slated for Mötley Crüe.
 However, the band's drummer Tommy Lee disliked the song.

-In 2010, Vince played "Another Piece of Meat" onstage with the hard rock band Scorpions.
+In 2010, Vince joined the Scorpions to perform their song "Another Piece of Meat."